socek/baelfire/doc/examples/django.rst

 5.1 Django
 ==========

-When we are implementing simple Django application and we want to start developer server, we need to make some steps before actual running:
+When we are implementing simple Django application and we want to start developer server (``runserver`` command), we need to take care of few steps before using the server:

 - update requiretments from setup.py or requiretments.txt
-- make migrations
+- apply migrations
 - start celery
 - start runserver

-Using baelfire we can automate this process so all these steps will be made before the runserver but only when needed.
+By using Baelfire, we can automate this process, so all these steps will be made before starting the runserver but only when needed.

 Code from this example is avalible here: https://github.com/socek/bael-django

 5.1.1 Create the application
 ----------------------------

 First of all, we need to create simple Django application for tests.
-It will not have any views, because all we want is to make sure the runserver will start.
+It will not have any views, because all we want for now is to make sure the runserver will start.
 We will not go into details here, because it is not a Django tutorial.
-So we will start with the setup.py file.
+We will start with the setup.py file.

 .. literalinclude:: django/setup-1.py
     :language: python